christopher192/mcdonald-kl-discovery-project/README.md

 This project will be using the non_rag_query endpoint.

-Run the following command to start Flask API, replace `yourenv`.
+To start the Flask API, run the following commands, replacing `yourenv` with your environment name.

 ```
 conda activate yourenv